davemlz/eemont/docs/guide/maskingClouds.rst

 Overview
 -----------

-The eemont package extends the ee.Image and ee.ImageCollection classes with the method :code:`maskClouds()`:
+The eemont package extends the ee.Image and ee.ImageCollection classes with the following methods:

 ee.Image
 ~~~~~~~~